radharamanaa/studentsbooks/README.md

 # studentsbooks

-This project was made by me to understand and comprehend the capabilities of the Spring Framework, and so many of its features.
+This project uses thymeleaf as View Resolver, hibernate as the JPA Vendor and Spring Data JPA for its data requirements.
 This application has a librarian login in which he can issue books to the students.
 This application is intended to be very simple.

+You can see how to use Validations, form Binding to Objects using Thymeleaf in this application.

 It will have a librarian logging in, with session validations.
 He will be able to add books to the student, with per student getting max of 2 books